/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 • Only the zones that belong to a specific note and velocity will be triggered.

-• The crossfades in the mapping are not applied (velocity switching).
+• The crossfades in the Mapping editor are not applied (velocity switching).

 • The level of the triggered zones is set at the note-on.